-- 19. The Committee is concerned that the increase in the amount of funds available through, inter alia, the Poverty Reduction Strategies, debt reduction programs and the international cooperation, did not result in a proportionate strengthening of the mechanisms for the integral care and protection of children at national and/or at local level.
-Furthermore, the Committee is concerned that among the main causes of poverty in Honduras are the unequal distribution of the income and the misuse of resources which severely impact on the enjoyment by children of their rights. - 20.
-The Committee recommends that the State party, in accordance with article 4 of the Convention: - a) increase budget allocations for the implementation of the rights recognized in the Convention both at the central and at the local level; - b) ensure a more balanced distribution of the income throughout the country and prioritize budgetary allocations to ensure

-- implementation of the economic, social and cultural rights of all children, including those belonging to disadvantaged groups, such as indigenous children, children with disabilities and children living in remote areas; - c) use the Poverty Reduction Strategy as a significant opportunity to increase social expenditure for children under a rights-based approach, with a view to strengthening the system of integral care for children; - d) establish an effective mechanism for tracking and monitoring allocation of resources from the national budget and international sources from a child rights perspective..
+- 19. The Committee is concerned that the increase in the funds available through, for instance, poverty reduction strategies, debt reduction programmes and international cooperation did not result in a proportionate strengthening of the mechanisms for the integral care and protection of children either at the national or local level.
+Furthermore, the Committee is concerned that among the main causes of poverty in Honduras are the unequal distribution of income and the misuse of resources, which severely affect children's enjoyment of their rights. - 20.
+The Committee recommends that the State party, in accordance with article 4 of the Convention: - (a) Increase budget allocations for the implementation of the rights recognized in the Convention both at the central and at the local level; - (b) Ensure a more balanced distribution of income throughout the country and prioritize budgetary allocations to ensure implementation of the economic, social and cultural rights of all children, including those belonging to disadvantaged groups, such as indigenous children, children with disabilities and children living in remote areas; - (c) Use the Poverty Reduction Strategy as a major opportunity to increase social expenditure for children in the context of their human rights, with a view to strengthening the system of integral care for children; - (d) Establish an effective mechanism for tracking and monitoring the allocation of resources from the national budget and international sources from a children's rights perspective.